PositiveVibrations/WhatsAppX-Linker/README.md

 Chrome extension that allows adding phone numbers & social media usernames directly from chrome to:

 Features:
--Currently setup and working for WhatsApp Messenger.\n -Automatically detects any phone numbers on a website and link it to whatsapp with one click.
+<p>-Currently setup and working for WhatsApp Messenger.
+<p>-Automatically detects any phone numbers on a website and link it to whatsapp with one click.
--Toggles on and off
+<p>-Toggles on and off

 To do: